-O, Sacred Heart of Jesus, O, Immaculate Heart of Mary, Superabundant source of the living waters of the Holy Spirit and of the charity of God,
+O, Sacred Heart of Jesus,

+O, Immaculate Heart of Mary,

+Superabundant source of the living waters of the Holy Spirit and of the charity of God, the Sovereign Military and Hospitaller Order of St John of Jerusalem, of Rhodes and of Malta.

-We consecrate to you, in complete submission and love, the Sovereign Military and Hospitaller Order of St John of Jerusalem of Rhodes and of Malta.
+We consecrate to you, in complete submission and love,

 We offer to you our spirits and our bodies, our souls and our hearts, our interior and our exterior goods, everything that we are and everything that we have.

 We entrust to you all those to whose service we are sent, our Lords, the Sick and the Poor.

 We ask you to let us always recognise in them the face of Christ, the Lord.

 We entrust to you also all those who assist them.

 We implore you to surround us all with your holy protection, especially in times of trial.

-We beg you to make of each one of us, Religious, Obedients, Knights and Dames, Chaplains, Voluntary Workers, Young People, humble and superabundant Instruments of Your Charity and loving servants of our brothers and sisters in need.
+We beg you to make of each one of us, Religious, Obedients, Knights and Dames, Chaplains, Voluntary Workers, Young People, docile and superabundant Instruments of Your Charity and loving servants of our brothers and sisters in need.